 - Reacting dynamically to changing circumstances

-The ultimate goal of a personal injury lawyer is to secure compensation for their client’s losses, caused by the accident at-hand.
+The ultimate goal of a personal injury attorney is to secure compensation for their client’s losses, caused by the accident, crash, or collision at-hand.
 These losses may include:

 - Wage loss